 Several places gleam with different themes for Diwali in Jaipur.
-There has been a noticeable rush in the markets to buy firecrackers.
-You can see numerous people doing shopping at Tripolia Bazar, Hawa Mahal Bazar, Mansarovar, VT road, and Chandpole market.
+There has been a noticeable rush in the markets for shopping at Tripolia Bazar, Hawa Mahal Bazar, Mansarovar, VT road, and Chandpole market.
 These are places you must visit in Jaipur during Diwali Festival.

 Perhaps you can make a trip to vouch for Diwali celebrations in Jaipur.
 You will surely experience this festival of lights in a grand way.
 You will witness the breathtaking views of the city at Nahargarh fort, Jal Mahal lake and Jaipur local bazaars.
 The city decorated beautifully with fancy colorful lights is definitely worth visiting.